Image

 Phase 1/2

-• Study involves receiving the drug through an IV on specific days over a 21-day cycle, for up to 17 cycles.
+• This study involves getting CBL0137 through an IV on specific days, repeating every 21 days for up to 17 cycles, unless there are problems.

 Study details